JohnnyHoaang/Music-Collection/README.md

 ## Getting started

--Open the src folder and run the SQL queries to create the tables and data.
+-Open the src folder and run the setup, as well as everything in the packages folder to create the tables and data.

 -Open the Application class and run that.
 Once ran, you should enter the values of your choice, such as creating data, deleting data, updating data or viewing data.